tc39/proposal-module-keys/README.md

 that which exploits the `Function` constructor for which we advocated permissions, failed safely.

-We have shown above that this proposal provides a basis for whitelist modules which lets us define the boundary of what has been reviewed.
+We have shown above that this proposal provides a basis for whitelists of modules which lets us define the boundary of what has been reviewed.

-Enforcement is less clear.
-Further research is needed, but I think it should be possible to make this largely transparent to existing node code.
-Module loader hooks could:

-1. Collect and maintain a private key map.
-1. Identify sensitive modules and redirect loads to a wrapper that uses a proxy that closes over the importing module's private key so that each loader has a subjective view via [membranes][js-membranes].
-3. Perform policy enforcement in the proxy on demand.
+We could enforce this with extra syntax if we could rely on sensitive modules to opt-in `export if (importerPublicKey => ...);`.

+[Resolve hooks][resolve hooks] would allow vetoing arbitrary imports based on a check that takes into account the "parent" and "child" modules as identified by their keys.

 ## Alternate approaches